cloudflare/cloudflare-docs/content/r2/platform/s3-compatibility/extensions.md

 ## `ListBuckets`

 `ListBuckets` supports all the same search parameters as `ListObjectsV2` in R2 because some customers may have more than 1,000 buckets.
-Since tooling may not expose a way to set these search parameters, these values may also be sent in via headers.
+Because tooling, like existing S3 libraries, may not expose a way to set these search parameters, these values may also be sent in via headers.
 Values in headers take precedence over the search parameters.

 {{<table-wrap>}}
 | Search parameter     | HTTP Header             | Meaning                                                           |